 They might feel utterly exhausted, a kind of fatigue that knocks you off your feet.
 For some, getting out of bed feels overwhelming and impossible.
 Others go through the motions, appearing just fine but suffering in silence.
 Some report a dramatic deceleration, feeling as though they’re moving through mud.

 Some people feel an all-over pain.
 Others experience headaches, stomachaches, back pain and joint pain.
-In fact, a high percentage of patients only report physical symptoms to their primary care physicians.
+In fact, a high percentage of patients only report

 Depression doesn’t mean looking a certain way.